sequelize/sequelize/docs/manual/core-concepts/getters-setters-virtuals.md

 console.log(user.fullName); // 'John Doe'
 ```

-## `getterMethods` and `setterMethods`
+## Deprecated soon: `getterMethods` and `setterMethods`

 Sequelize also provides the `getterMethods` and `setterMethods` options in the model definition to specify things that look like, but aren't exactly the same as, virtual attributes.
-This usage is discouraged and likely to be deprecated in the future (in favor of using virtual attributes directly).
+This usage is discouraged and likely to be **deprecated** in the future (in favor of using virtual attributes directly).

 Example: